nira-community/awesome-low-level/README.md

 > **Why is C written this way ?** C doesn't have classes or methods like Java.
 Instead, C provides `struct` for grouping data and regular functions for defining behavior.
 This means the data and functions are separate, and you explicitly pass the data to the function when you want it to operate on that data.

-This C style of programming gives you greater control over how data is stored, accessed, and modified.
-Instead of relying on layers of abstraction, you can clearly see what data is being passed around, where it lives in memory, and how different parts of the program interact with it.
+This C style of programming gives you more control over how data is stored, accessed, and modified.
+Instead of relying on many layers of abstraction, you can more clearly see what data is being passed around, where it lives in memory, and how different parts of the program interact with it.

 > This doesn't mean OOP is bad or something you should avoid.
-In fact, it's heavily used in C++, especially in areas like game development, graphics programming, simulations, and large-scale software projects.
-The key point is not to treat OOP as the default solution to every problem.
+It's actually heavily used in C++, especially in areas like game development, graphics programming, simulations, and large-scale software projects.
+The main point is just don't treat OOP as the default solution for every problem.

-Once you become comfortable with concepts like memory, data representation, and program flow, you can explore other programming paradigms and learn where each one makes sense.
+Once you're comfortable with things like memory, data representation, and program flow, you can start exploring other programming paradigms and understand where each one makes sense.

-From there, simply continue following the roadmap and gradually build up your low-level programming knowledge one step at a time.
+From there, just continue following the roadmap and slowly build up your low-level programming knowledge step by step.

 ## How to Learn ?

 Learning low-level programming isn't always easy.
-There will be times when you're stuck on a bug for hours, confused by a concept, feeling burned out, or even questioning why you started in the first place.
+There will be times where you're stuck on a bug for hours, confused about a concept, feeling burned out, or even questioning why you started in the first place.
 That's completely normal.
-Every programmer goes through it.
-In fact, learning how to work through difficult problems is a big part of becoming a better programmer.
+Every programmer goes through this.
+In fact, learning how to deal with difficult problems is a big part of becoming a better programmer.

-If you'd like a broader perspective on what learning programming actually looks like, we highly recommend the following article:
+If you want a broader idea of what learning programming actually looks like, we highly recommend checking out the following article:

 - [Teach Yourself Programming in Ten Years](https://www.norvig.com/21-days.html): A classic article that sets realistic expectations about learning programming and explains why becoming proficient takes time, patience, and consistent practice.

 ### Project-Based Learning

-One of the most common problems beginners face is understanding a tutorial but having no idea how to build something on their own afterward.
-If that sounds familiar, try taking a project-based approach to learning.
+One of the most common problems beginners face is understanding a tutorial but then having no idea how to build something on their own.
+If that sounds familiar, try learning through projects.

-Pick a topic, learn the fundamentals from one of the resources in this guide, and then build something with it.
-Applying what you've learned is where most of the real learning happens.
+Pick a topic, learn the fundamentals from one of the resources in this guide, and then try building something with it.
+Actually applying what you learned is where most of the real learning happens.

-> For example, if you've just learned about linked lists, try implementing one yourself in C. If you're studying memory allocation, experiment with how memory works or try creating a simple memory allocator of your own.
+> For example, if you just learned about linked lists, try implementing one yourself in C. If you're learning about memory allocation, experiment with how memory works or try making a simple memory allocator yourself.

-Whenever possible, attempt to solve problems yourself before searching for a tutorial that walks you through the exact solution.
-Use documentation when you need help with syntax or technical details, but try to think through the problem first.
+Whenever possible, try to solve problems yourself before searching for a tutorial that shows you the exact solution.
+Use documentation when you need help with syntax or technical details, but first try to think through the problem yourself.
 Once you've built something on your own, compare your solution with other implementations and see what you can learn from them.

-> Be careful not to fall into tutorial hell.
-It's easy to spend hours watching videos, reading articles, and saving resources without ever writing code.
-Tutorials can teach you concepts, but they can't replace hands-on practice.
+> Also, be careful not to fall into tutorial hell.
+It's easy to spend hours watching videos, reading articles, and saving resources without actually writing any code.
+Tutorials can help you understand concepts, but they can't replace hands-on practice.

 Focus on learning the fundamentals, building small projects, and writing your own code.
-It's perfectly fine if your first solutions aren't great.
-What's important is starting, making mistakes, and gradually improving over time.
+It's completely fine if your first solutions are not great.
+What's important is that you start, make mistakes, and slowly improve over time.

 ### Using AI Tools

-AI can be a great learning aid, but it's best used as a tool, not a shortcut.
-When you run into a problem, try spending some time working through it on your own before turning to AI.
-Struggling with a problem might feel frustrating, but that's often where the most valuable learning happens.
+AI can be a good learning aid, but it's better to use it as a tool rather than a shortcut.
+When you run into a problem, try spending some time figuring it out yourself before asking AI.
+Struggling with a problem can be frustrating, but that's usually where a lot of the actual learning happens.

-AI is most helpful when you use it to explain concepts, help you understand error messages, point out mistakes in your reasoning, or guide you toward possible solutions.
-You can also use it like Google to look up things such as syntax, API details, documentation, and quick explanations.
+AI is most useful when you use it to explain concepts, help understand error messages, point out mistakes in your reasoning, or guide you toward possible solutions.
+You can also use it like Google to look up things like syntax, API details, documentation, or quick explanations.

-Try to avoid immediately asking AI to write the entire program or solve a problem from start to finish.
-Use it as a learning tool to understand what you’re doing rather than simply getting the answer.
+Try not to immediately ask AI to write the entire program or solve the problem from start to finish.
+Use it as a learning tool to understand what you're doing instead of just getting the answer.

-> Use AI to support your learning, not to replace the thinking and problem-solving that help you grow as a programmer.
+> Use AI to support your learning, not to replace the thinking and problem-solving that actually helps you grow as a programmer.

 ---